cmap/dockerized_mts/drc/README.md

 # DRC Module

 This module fits dose-response curves to the viability values for each cell line.
-It requires the output of the normalization, QC, and LFC modules.
+It requires the output of the LFC module.

 ## Dose-response overview